SOARingLab/TOS-arm/README.md

 # Teaching Operating System (TOS) - arm version

-Yet another unix-like toy operating system running on Raspberry Pi 3/4, which is built when I was preparing [labs](https://github.com/FDUCSLG/OS-2020Fall-Fudan/) for operating system course at Fudan University, following the classic framework of [xv6](https://github.com/mit-pdos/xv6-public/).
+Yet another Unix-like teaching (or toy, if you prefer) operating system kernel for the ARM ISA (named as TOS-arm).
+It was initially ported from MIT's [xv6](https://github.com/mit-pdos/xv6-public/) for [OS Labs](https://github.com/FDUCSLG/OS-2020Fall-Fudan/) at Fudan University (Fall, 2020-2021).
+It will be maintained and developed for the OS teaching at Fudan.

-Tested on Raspberry Pi 3A+, 3B+, 4B.
+Tested on Raspberry Pi 3A+, 3B+, 4B, and QEMU.

-## Related works
+## Reference

-- [linux](https://github.com/raspberrypi/linux): real world operating system
+- [linux](https://github.com/raspberrypi/linux): a real world operating system
+- [xv6](https://github.com/mit-pdos/xv6-public/): a simple teaching operating system
 - [circle](https://github.com/rsta2/circle): contains lots of portable drivers
 - [s-matyukevich's](https://github.com/s-matyukevich/raspberry-pi-os)
 - [bztsrc's](https://github.com/bztsrc/raspi3-tutorial)